Dr John Matthews

 Staff serving as external examiners

 John's research interests include acting and training theory and practice as well as philosophy of performance.
-His most recent work has focused on performance ontology and the role of temporality in training.
+His most recent published work has focused on performance ontology and the role of temporality in training, and his most recent funded research projects have been in virtual, immersive and wearable technology in and for actor training.

 John has published on the subject of ethics in performance and his co-edited collection, A Life of Ethics and Performance, is now available in a second paperback edition.